 Sometime before his death in 1130 Wizo erected a motte and bailey fortification here, reusing existing Iron Age earthworks.
 He also founded a church at the same time.
 Though altered by subsequent generations, the church is essentially a Norman building, entered by a very simple doorway made of large slabs of local red sandstone.

 The stolid tower is very simple, crenellated with an extremely simple parapet.
 Notice the very slender lancet windows let into the tower walls.
 Obviously the Norman architects were very worried about the possibility of attack!

 Inside the porch are three very worn grave slabs to David Lloyd of Kilkethed and his family (d.
 1631).
-Inside the church perhaps the most interresting feature is a large Norman font, square, with scalloped under-edges, supported on a very large central column.
+Inside the church, perhaps the most interesting feature is a large Norman font, square, with scalloped under-edges, supported on a very large central column.
 The chancel arch is very simple; pointed, with two orders of moulding and unadored capitals.
-Aside from that the interior is unremarkable, though lit with some very attractive Victorian stained glass.
+Aside from that, the interior is unremarkable, though lit with some very attractive Victorian stained glass.

 St Mary's is not a compelling historic church, but it is interesting, and well worth exploring as part of a visit to the castle.

 Address: Wiston, Pembrokeshire, Wales, SA62 4PL

 Location: 5 miles east of Haverfordwest, In the centre of Wiston, opposite the castle.
 Usually open daylight hours.
 On site parking area.

 Photo Credit: David Ross and Britain Express

 Heritage Rated from 1- 5 (low to exceptional) on historic interest